PanosGor/Income-Classification-Model/README.md

 # Income-Classification-Model
-A Semi-Supervised classification model predicting if an individual's annual income is more or less than $50K
+A Semi-Supervised classification model made in Python, predicting if an individual's annual income is more or less than $50K

 ## Goal